xnuinside/simple-ddl-parser/README.md

 ## New features:

 1. Added flag to raise errors if parser cannot parse statement DDLParser(.., silent=False) - https://github.com/xnuinside/simple-ddl-parser/issues/109
+2. Added flag to DDLParser(.., normalize_names=True) that change output of parser: if flag is True (default 'False') then all identifiers will be returned without '[', '"' and other delimeters that used in different SQL dialects to separate custom names from reserverd words & statements.
+For example, if flag set 'True' and you pass this input:

+CREATE TABLE [dbo].[TO_Requests](
+    [Request_ID] [int] IDENTITY(1,1) NOT NULL,
+    [user_id] [int]

+In output you will have names like 'dbo' and 'TO_Requests', not '[dbo]' and '[TO_Requests]'.

 **v0.24.2**
 ## Fixes: